istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

     caption="default deployment model for istio"
 >}}

-With istio 1.7, it is possible to run Istiod on a separate cluster like the diagram below.
+With the new `istiodRemote` component in Istio 1.7, it is possible to run Istiod on a separate, dedicated cluster (control plane cluster) as shown in the diagram below.

 {{< image
     link="./central-istiod-single-cluster.jpeg"